Types of Agave Plants

 Wild A. cupreata (see below).
 Because this wild agave competes in nature with grass, brush, and trees, and frequently grows in more shade than when cultivated, it tends to be darker green in color.
 It is used to produce mezcal silvestre, made from noncultivated species of maguey.

 A. cupreata.
 Both wild and cultivated, and shorter but wider in size than other species, this type of agave takes up more space on the ground.
 Its wide, bright green leaves have copper-colored spines on the end and fold over, some say resembling a butterfly.

 A. augustifolia var. espadín (from espada, “sword,” for its leaf shape).
 A small espadín, the predominate agave in the state of Oaxaca, with long, narrow leaves.
 Currently classified as an A. Sp by the CRM (Consejo Regulador de Mezcal).

 A. salmiana.
 Named for a German botanist, this agave has flared, thick, dark green leaves, and is known locally as verde (“green”).
 An agave known for producing aguamiel of which Pulque is produced.

 A. tequilana.
-Also known as Weber’s blue agave (named for an Austrian botanist), this species has three- to four-foot-long, narrow, blue-grey hued leaves, similar to A. augustifolia var. espadín, the primary agave of Oaxaca.
+Also known as Weber’s blue agave (named for an Austrian botanist), this mezcal agave species has three- to four-foot-long, narrow, blue-grey hued leaves, similar to A. augustifolia var. espadín, the primary agave of Oaxaca.

 A. sp. (unspecified agave).
-Cultivated around Jiquilpan and Sahuayo, north of Cotija, this agave is locally knowas cenizo (“ash”) for the greyish tone of its leaves and chato for a unique wider point in its penca.
+Cultivated around Jiquilpan and Sahuayo, north of Cotija, this agave is locally known as cenizo (“ash”) for the grayish tone of its leaves and chato for a unique wider point in its penca.